AnyPlace: Learning Generalized Object Placement for Robot Manipulation: : Generalizable Object Placement

-When objects have multiple potential placement locations, existing models often struggle to capture all these discrete positions when trained in an end-to-end manner.
-To address this, we propose leveraging recent advancements in VLMs, which have demonstrated strong capabilities in localizing points and regions within images based on language descriptions, to directly identify placement locations.
-Specifically, given a language description of the placement task \( D \) and a RGBD image \( I \), we aim to extract the pointcloud of the target object \( \mathcal{P}_{\text{c}}\) and a local region of interest of the base object \( \mathcal{P}_{\text{b\_crop}}\), where \( \mathcal{P}_{\text{c}}, \mathcal{P}_{\text{b\_crop}} \in \mathbb{R}^{N \times 3} \).
-We utilize Molmo \cite{deitke2024molmopixmoopenweights} to detect all potential placement locations as keypoints in image space, such as specifying all positions where a vial can be inserted into a vial plate.
-This approach enables the low-level pose prediction model to focus on learning the different placement configurations of two objects and predicting the placement pose without needing to explicitly capture multiple placement locations.
+When multiple potential placement locations exist within a task, existing models often struggle to capture all possibilities.
+To address this, we propose leveraging spatial VLMs, which have demonstrated strong capabilities in localizing points and regions within images based on language descriptions, to directly identify placement locations.
+Specifically, given a language description of the placement task \( D \) and a RGBD image \( I\), we extract the point cloud of the target object \( \mathcal{P}_{\text{c}}\), and for each identified placement point in the image, we extract the local region of the base object \( \mathcal{P}_{\text{b\_crop}}\) guided by the 3D bounding box of the target object, where \( \mathcal{P}_{\text{c}}, \mathcal{P}_{\text{b\_crop}} \in \mathbb{R}^{N \times 3} \).
+These point clouds are then used as input to the pose prediction model.

-First, we extract segmentation masks for the target object \( C \) and the base object \( B \).
-To achieve this, we first query the VLM to get point locations in the image for each object, then pass those points to the segmentation model to get segmentation masks.
-This allows us to have complex language conditioning in our object selection (e.g., "blue vial", "vial rack in front of the scale", etc.).
-Next, we query the VLM again on the base object \( B \) to find all the discrete modes for the placement (\autoref{fig:vlm-prediction}).
-For each identified point in the image, we extract the local region in the pointcloud and use that as input to our pose prediction model.